Graduate Certificate in Nonprofit Management

 The Department of Planning, Public Policy and Management has a variety of courses available throughout the year that qualify as nonprofit program electives.
 These courses are offered annually.
 Examples include:

-• Nonprofit Board Governance, 3 credits (1 per quarter)
+- Nonprofit Board Governance, 3 credits (1 per quarter; fall, winter, spring.)

 Students may also receive elective credits for a content-relevant course offered elsewhere on campus, in departments such as Law, Arts and Administration, Historic Preservation, Environmental Studies, International Studies, Museum Studies, Business, Journalism, and others.
 For authorization to receive Certificate credits for a course taken outside the PPPM Department, or for other information about the Certificate, please contact the program director.

 UO graduate students from any department may apply to the Nonprofit Management Certificate program to obtain the Certificate as an important add-on to their main graduate degree.
 If the Certificate comprises the electives portion of their main graduate degree, the student may not need additional time to complete both the graduate degree and the Certificate.

 The Certificate program is also available as a stand-alone program for students not pursuing another graduate degree.

 Doctoral Students: If you have a research interest in nonprofit sector issues, the Certificate coursework will provide a grounded look at the practical problems faced in the sector.
 You will be able to spot the hot button issues of the day, gauge the potential external interest in possible research topics, and locate data for your research.
 As faculty members in this field, we have a strong interest in providing academic field-specific socialization and support for nonprofit scholars at UO, regardless of their home department.
 We can recommend the best conferences, datasets, and journals for your research interests.